Navigating The UC Law San Francisco

 Deadlines

-The application typically opens in September and closes in March.
+The application typically opens in mid-August and closes in mid-April.
+For Fall 2026 enrollment, the deadline is April 15, 2026.
 Priority consideration is given to early applicants, so apply as soon as possible.
 Specific deadlines for scholarships or special programs may vary and should be confirmed on the UC Law San Francisco website.

 Scholarships